Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

 The contents of the `include` option refer to the component names you see in Architecture Quality.
 You can either use the exact component names, or you can use regular expressions.
 For example, using `target: backend.*` will match all components that have a name starting with "backend".
 Note you are matching the component name, not the files *within* the component.

+## Enabling experimental analysis features

+If you add `experimental: true` to your scope file, you opt in for enabling experimental analysis features before they become generally available.
+The exact list of which features are considered "experimental" is constantly in flux, and is therefore not explicitly included in this documentation.
+You can enable this option if you prefer to use new features immediately.

 ## Configuring multi-repo systems

 Sigrid allows you to create ["multi-repo systems"](../sigridci-integration/development-workflows.md#combining-multiple-repositories-into-a-single-Sigrid-system) that are the combination of multiple repositories in your development environment.
 In this situation, each individual repository within the system is referred to as a "subsystem".
 Such a view is more high-level than looking at individual repositories, and is sometimes a better fit if you want to align on Sigrid findings with stakeholders from outside the development organization.